tlevine/ypotf/docs/interacting.rst

 Interacting with a mailing list
 -------------------------------
-People can send the following sorts of emails to the email account.

-* Subscription requests
-* Unsubscription requests
-* Responses to confirmation emails
-* Requests for documentation on using the mailing list
-* Messages to the list's members

-The type of email is specified in the subject line of the email;
+To send an email to list members, you pretty much just send an email to the mailing list email address.
+To otherwise interact with the mailing list, like to subscribe to the list, you need to specify the type in the subject line.

-here are the subject line formats associated with each sort of email.
+Here are the subject line formats associated with each sort of email.

 .. csv-table ::

     Type of email,Subject line
     Subscription request,"subscribe" (case-insensitive)
     Unsubscription request,"unsubscribe" (case-insensitive)
-    Response to confirmation email,"ytotf-confirm"\, followed by an identifier Request for documentation,"help" (case-insensitive)
+    Response to confirmation email,"list-confirm"\, followed by an identifier View list archives,"list-archive"\, followed by a query Request for documentation,"help" (case-insensitive)
     Messages to the list members,Anything else